Welcome to Your Future

 Figure 0.7: Huge supporting chains on the Clifton Suspension Bridge in Bristol allow heavy loads pass over the River Avon.
 You’ll need good support to cope with the stresses and strains of building, testing and deploying your future.
 Clifton suspension bridge picture adapted from original by Nic Trott via Wikimedia commons w.wiki/32tu

-• Chapter 18: Starting your future looks at the moves you make after landing your first job.
+• Chapter 18: Starting Your Future looks at the moves you make after landing your first job.
 During your transition, how will you start to survive and thrive outside (and after) University

-• Chapter 19: Achieving your future looks at evidence you can collect of your learning and development using various kinds of certifiable evidence
+• Chapter 19: Achieving Your Future looks at evidence you can collect of your learning and development using various kinds of certifiable evidence

-• Chapter 20: Ruling your future provides Ten Simple Rules for Coding your Future, this book in a nutshell
+• Chapter 20: Ruling Your Future provides Ten Simple Rules for Coding your Future, this book in a nutshell

-0.5.5 Future coders
+0.5.5 Future Coders

-The fifth and final part of this guidebook, from chapter 21 onwards meets students who are Coding their Future and asks them, how did they get to where they are and where are they going next?
-These chapters form part of a podcast which accompanies this book: Hearing your Future, see figure 0.8.
+The fifth and final part of this guidebook, from chapter 21 onwards meets students who are Coding Their Future and asks them, how did they get to where they are and where are they going next?
+These chapters form part of a podcast which accompanies this book: Hearing Your Future, see figure 0.8.

 Hearing your future is the Coding your Future podcast.
 Subscribe and listen wherever you get your podcasts, see section 21.2.
 Hearing sketch by Visual Thinkery is licensed under CC-BY-NDHearing your future is the Coding your Future podcast.
 Subscribe and listen wherever you get your podcasts, see section 21.2.
 Hearing sketch by Visual Thinkery is licensed under CC-BY-NDHearing your future is the Coding your Future podcast.
 Subscribe and listen wherever you get your podcasts, see section 21.2.
 Hearing sketch by Visual Thinkery is licensed under CC-BY-ND